13 Sept. 1949.

 A. No. At that time the agents of the secret police in France which were protected by the French Communist party, were threatening me.

+Q. Did these agents want you to return to Yugoslavia?
 A. According to reports by the French police they wanted to either kidnap me or kill me.

 Q. Did you gain the impressions that it was the desire of the Yugoslav government that you return to that government?